-A non-Zambian resident enterprise that has a permanent establishment (PE) in Zambia will be subject to corporate income tax (CIT) on its income attributable to the PE in Zambia.
-If there is no PE, Zambian-source income of the non-Zambian resident may still be subject to WHT, which is generally deducted at source (see the Withholding taxes section).
+A non-Zambian resident enterprise that has a permanent establishment (PE) in Zambia will be subject to corporate income tax (CIT) on its income attributable to PE in Zambia.
+If there is no PE, Zambian-source income of the non-Zambian resident may still be subject to WHT, which is generally deducted at source (see the Withholding Tax section).

 Small businesses that are not capable of keeping records to enable effective tax assessment are subject to base tax, which is levied at ZMW 365 per annum.
 This typically applies to small traders in markets.

 The following sources of income are subject to different CIT rates:

 |Source of income||CIT rate (%)|

 |Electronic communications networks or service licences||35|

 |Profits from Public PPP Projects by SPVs for the first five years||15|

 |Agro-processing of corn starch in Multi Facility Economic zone or Industrial Park||